-Recently, I saw some Hershey’s Sugar Free chocolate chips at Walmart, decided to mess around with them to come up with a sugar free truffle.
+Recently, I saw some Hershey’s Sugar Free chocolate chips at Walmart, decided to mess around with them to come up with a sugar-free bananas foster truffle.

 Each bag of chips is 8oz, 15 servings per bag (but it makes like 20-22 truffles).
 Each of their servings have: